The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Methodology

 \subsection{Stakeholder Mapping and XAI Analysis}

 The next step of analysis is to identify the relevant stakeholder groups.
-Thereby, we have discussions involving the \ac{ai} Act and \ac{xai} experts, following the stakeholder mapping approach outlined by \citet{langer_what_2021}.
-Stakeholders identified during the Design Thinking Workshop are mapped, and we summarize their specific desiderata and expand upon them in regular project meetings and exchanges.
-For the choice of \ac{xai} methods, the categorization by \citet{speith_review_2022} is used.
-The Ph.D.\ student analyzes the problem and selects common methods that align with the problem types and relevant requirements of the \ac{cdss}, as identified in the requirements engineering workshops.
+We follow the stakeholder mapping approach outlined by \cite{langer_what_2021} and involve the \ac{ai} Act and \ac{xai} experts.
+Stakeholders identified during the Design Thinking Workshop are mapped, we summarize their specific desiderata, and expand on them in regular project meetings and exchanges.
+For the choice of \ac{xai} methods, the categorization by \cite{speith_review_2022} is used.
+The \ac{xai} expert analyzes the problem and selects common methods that align with the problem types and relevant requirements of the \ac{cdss}, as identified in the requirements engineering workshops.